api3dao/old-api3-docs/smart-contract-platform-guides/self-serve integration.md

     - `nodeSettings.chains.contracts.Convenience`: `0x1552cF617711D6Da04E0EDC9e5C26eBbA08625ac` -> The address of the `Convenience.sol` contract you have deployed

 3. Follow the [instructions](https://github.com/api3dao/airnode-starter#setup) (both Step 1 and 2).
-Note that you can use the `mnemonic` and the `providerUrl` you have used while deploying the contracts in your `.env` file.
+Note that you can use the `$MNEMONIC` and the `$PROVIDER_URL` you have used while deploying the contracts in your `.env` file.

 The final step of the instructions is to run the `make-request` script, which will make a request on your chain for the Airnode to fulfill it.
-This example project working as intended is a very good indication that the integration has succeeded.
+This example project working as intended is a very good indicator that the integration has succeeded.
-You are recommended to take a deep dive into [our docs](https://github.com/api3dao/api3-docs) next to learn more about Airnode and its protocol.
+After doing this, you are recommended to take a deep dive into [our docs](https://github.com/api3dao/api3-docs) next to learn more about Airnode and its protocol.

 [Home](/README.md#smart-contract-platform-guides)